Hyphessobrycon amapaensis

-Hyphessobrycon amapaensis, the red line tetra, the Amapá tetra or scarlet tetra, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
-This fish is endemic to Brazil.
+Hyphessobrycon amapaensis, the red line tetra, Amapá tetra or scarlet tetra, is a species of freshwater ray-finned fish in the family Acestrorhamphidae, the American characins.
+This fish is endemic to Brazil and can be found in the aquarium trade.

 Description

-The red line tetra is similar in shape to the Buenos Aires tetra.
+This species is similar in shape to the Buenos Aires tetra.
 It is a silvery fish with a red line running down the body, hence the name.
-Below the red line is a small yellow line and an even smaller black one.
-They grow to about 2.5 to 3 cm.
+Below the red line is a short yellow line and an even shorter black one.
+It grows to about 2.5–3 cm.

 Distribution and habitat

-The species is only known from its type locality, a small savanna creek in the drainage of the Rio Preto, where it occurs over sand and gravel bottoms.
+The species is only known from its type locality, which is a small savanna creek in the drainage of the Rio Preto.
+It occurs over sand and gravel bottoms.

 In the aquarium

-The red line tetra is a peaceful community fish.
-They are best kept in groups of 6 to 8.
+This species is a peaceful community fish best kept in groups of 6 to 8.
 A heavily planted tank is recommended.
-The temperature required is 23 to 28 C. It is an egg scattering fish that does not care for its young.
+The temperature required is 23–28 C. It is an egg-scattering fish that does not care for its young.